Mon, Sep 27

 - Debate objections and counterexamples to Aristotle's theory of love and friendship

-- Understand how contemporary virtue ethicists think about love as a virtue capable of development.
+- Reflect on the idea that love is a virtue capable of development.

 Complete these steps before you come to class

 Consider the following prompts (you may want to write responses to these in your journal or talk about them with a friend):

 - Do you think most (or all) friendship aims at personal gain?
 Can you think of an example of a friend you love for their own sake (and/or who loves you for your own sake)?